-An illustrated story is like a comic book - it has lots of pictures and some words which help to tell a story.
+An illustrated story has lots of pictures and along with some words which help to tell a story.

 The first step in creating your illustrated story is to decide on your script.
 Once you have developed your script, it is time to start illustrating!
 You could choose to draw, paint, use photographs, use digital images (e.g. clipart) or create a collage.
 If you are using photos or clip art images, make sure you have permission to do so (make sure you do not have to purchase the rights or credit the original author of the images).
 Canva is a great online design website that can assist with your submissions.